boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

    - Additional Information: See {{?RFC0791}} for the definition of the IPv4 source address field.
 See {{?RFC3022}} for the definition of NAT.
 See {{?RFC3234}} for the definition of middleboxes.
 * NEW:
    - Description: This Information Element identifies a type of a NAT Threshold event.
 Values for this Information Element are listed in the "NAT Threshold Event Type" registry.
-   - Additional Information: See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-threshold-event.
+   - Additional Information: See the assigned values for the NAT Threshold events at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-threshold-event].
 See {{?RFC0791}} for the definition of the IPv4 source address field.
 See {{?RFC3022}} for the definition of NAT.
 See {{?RFC3234}} for the definition of middleboxes.

 # Security Considerations